-Intrusion: used to enter locked doors, safes, etc.
+Intrusion: used to enter locked doors, safes, etc. Requires Intrusion devices.

 Law: used to handle encounters with the legal system.

 Leadership: used to get NPC's to get with the program and to boost their morale.
 Also, it gives a bonus to the chance for promotion during character creation and can help the roll for regular combat initiative.